African Studies Centre Leiden (ASCL) Africa Thesis Award 2019

 - a signed letter of recommendation from the student’s supervisor containing the grade and details of the quality of the thesis and the educational institution from which the student has graduated

 Applications that are not complete will not be processed.
+All documents can be sent to [email protected].

 Award Providers: African Studies Centre Leiden